 • If you have an irregular heartbeat.

-• Wear loose fitting clothing on arms, chest, and shoulders.
+• Wear loose fitting clothing on torso and legs

 • Don’t overheat – avoid saunas, whirlpools, steam rooms, hot baths, and sun bathing.